-Leaving a baby with a restricted frenum may lead to problems with breast feeding and latching.
-It could eventually lead to complications later in life, such as speech difficulties and orthodontic problems.
-If you find your child may be tongue, lip or cheek-tied your doctor may recommend you see an experienced dentist to perform a frenectomy.
+Leaving a baby with a restricted frenum may lead to problems with breastfeeding and latching.
+It could also eventually lead to complications later in life, such as speech difficulties and orthodontic problems.
+If you find your child may be tongue-, lip- or cheek-tied, your doctor may recommend you see an experienced dentist for a frenectomy.

 Welcoming New Patients

 Looking for a dentist in Mississauga?
 You're in the right place!Request Appointment

 - Wednesday:09:00 am - 06:00 pm

 - Thursday:09:00 am - 06:00 pm

 *Open alternate Saturdays